AnantharamanLab/METABOLIC/README.md

 RScript draw_biogeochemical_cycles.R R_input R_Output TRUE

 ```
 The first argument is the name of the folder with your inputs (in this case "R_input_files").
-This is where your files that end wiith "...R_input.txt" and your "Total.R_input.txt" files is. **Note!: There is no forward slash after the folder name**
+This is where your files that end with "...R_input.txt" and your "Total.R_input.txt" files are. **Note!: There is no forward slash after the folder name**

 The second argument is the the name of the output folder where your images will be saved.
 The folder does not have to exist already (e.i. no need to mkdir first). **Note!: Once again there is no forward slash after the folder name**

 The last argument takes the value "TRUE" or "FALSE".
-If it is "TRUE" it means that links to mapped reads where used in the beginning, and you have a "Total.R_input.txt" file that can be parsed to make the biogeochemical cycles summary figures.
+If it is "TRUE" it means that you have inputted mapped reads in the beginning, and you will have a "Total.R_input.txt" file that can be parsed to make the biogeochemical cycles summary figures.
 This is important because the summary figure has coverage information (the 3rd column of that file).

 ## Instructions on running test files

 The test files are given in the folder "5_genomes_test.tgz", which includes the input five genome files and the running results.
-The running command is given as "perl METABOLIC_v1.0.pl -in-gn Genome_files -t 60", which means that you run METABOLIC for genomes contained in the folder "Genome_files" with 60 threads.
-The others settings are kept as default settings.

 One could use this to test whether you have successfully installed all the prerequisites in a proper way.

-## Instructions on running on real data
+## Instructions on running real data
 Follow similar instructions for your real files.
 ```